 In addition, students with the B.A.
-Degree in Criminal Justice should have acquired the more specific set of skills:
+Degree in Criminology should have acquired the more specific set of skills:

-- 1. an understanding of the theoretical foundations of criminal justice; - 2. an understanding of the methodological foundations of criminal justice, to include the ability to analyze qualitative and quantitative data; - 3. an understanding of the criminal justice system (police, courts and corrections) and how it is affected by and affects the larger society;
+- 1. an understanding of the theoretical foundations of criminology and criminal justice; - 2. an understanding of the methodological foundations of criminology and criminal justice, to include the ability to analyze qualitative and quantitative data; - 3. an understanding of the criminal justice system (police, courts and corrections) and how it is affected by and affects the larger society;